 I'll tell you, Maha is one of the brightest lights in the entire country.

-We're having the right fights, the right disagreements, the right debates, and things are happening, like real legitimate things.
+We're having the right fights, the right disagreements, the right debates.

 Now, will some of them have to be reversed at some point?

-You know, probably not the food additive part, but maybe something about I don't know, vaccination schedules and something.
+You know, probably not the food additive part, but maybe something about, I don't know, vaccination schedules and something.

-Maybe, maybe, but we should still be doing everything we're doing to challenge the accepted standards for all that stuff.
+But we should still be doing everything we're doing to challenge the accepted standards for all that stuff.

-Here's some more possibly backward science, according to the University of Liverpool, leisure activities boosts self-esteem and well-being in teens.
+According to the University of Liverpool, leisure activities boost self-esteem and well-being in teens.

-Is it possible that people with high self-esteem are more likely to engage in things which they might not do great at, at least at the beginning.
+Is it possible that people with high self-esteem are more likely to engage in things which they might not do great at, at least at the beginning?

 Yes, it is.

-Um now, why did I participate in five sports a day?
+Now, why did I participate in five sports a day?

 Was it because I knew I would be awesome at all of those things on day one?

-And the answer was no, I was born with high self-esteem.
+I was born with high self-esteem.

 And I didn't give a shit if you thought I did good at that sport or not.

-And uh I just did it.
+And I just did it.

-And then of course, if I eventually got good at something, you know, like ping pong, I got pretty good at not what you saw in video the other day, but uh when I was younger, I was quite good at it.
+And then, of course, if I eventually got good at something, you know, like ping pong, I got pretty good at.

-So there were some things, tennis, for example, that I got better than average, and I suppose that helped my self-esteem, but the self-esteem was there first.
+So there were some things, tennis, for example, that I got better than average.

-Um maybe maybe my mother put it into me.
+Maybe my mother put it into me.

 Maybe I was born that way.